 A low-grade Matcha will have a tinge of yellow or brown in color, with a certain degree of acidity in taste and an aroma very close to Sencha green tea.

 For ingredient grade Matcha , in which coarser leaves are used, the taste is astringent and the foam produced from whisking is very light and disappears within a very short time after the whisking is finished.

 For our flavored Matcha , color should not be considered as they are blended with ingredients such as cinnamon , cocoa , ginger, and turmeric.

 Is our blended Matcha “ceremonial grade”?

-Our Everyday Matcha ( note: we should link to the EM product detail page) is considered A1 grade.
-It’s a very high-quality Matcha that would be considered a better quality than most “ceremonial Matcha” being sold on shelf by other brands.
+Our Everyday Matcha ( note: It’s a very high-quality Matcha that would be considered a better quality than most “ceremonial Matcha” being sold on shelf by other brands.

 Our Selection Process